 Vast amounts of time, effort and planning go into designing a website.
-This is so that a high representation of your firm’s services are advertised to your potential clients.
-However, often times not much thought goes into the subject matter of the given website.
+This is so that a high representation of your firm’s services is advertised to your potential clients.
+However, oftentimes not much thought goes into the subject matter of the given website.
 What content does your website provide?
-Some questions that crop up after a website is launched is whether their content has to be detailed but informative or informative but quantitative.
+Some questions that crop up after a website is launched are whether their content has to be detailed but informative or informative but quantitative.
 Which characteristic should my content possess?
 Quality or Quantity?

 Introduction to Content Marketing